 To celebrate Jane Austen's 250th birthday today, we look at the enduring appeal of her work, and the influence of British literature here in central Europe.
 Regency is quite hyped just now, and the waves have reached us over here.

-In partnership with the English-language Department of Vienna University, and the screenings of so many Austen adaptations at Gartenbaukino, we will make a more unusual, creative stroll through Vienna, and look at why these words still matter, how beautiful they are, why Austen still resonates, and some other books which riff on Vienna, or connect UK and Austria.
+In partnership with Professor Sylvia Mieszkowski from the English-language Department of Vienna University, and the screenings of so many Austen adaptations at Gartenbaukino, we will make a more unusual, creative stroll through Vienna, and look at why these words still matter, how beautiful they are, why Austen still resonates, and some other books which riff on Vienna, or connect UK and Austria - or just interest us a lot.

 One of the obvious reasons for the popularity of English literature is the power of the language, through the dominance of American business and culture.
-But it is also about the appeal of a certain escapism, of good storytelling, playing with class stereotypes and humour, and alternative romance.
+But it is also about the appeal of a certain escapism, of good storytelling, playing with class stereotypes, humour, and alternative romance.
+When people read Falstaff reviews of food and drinks, or fall down a digital rabbit hole, they are reviving British literature without realising it.

 Since one of the guides for this walk, Eugene, is of Irish descent, we will also squeeze in some Irish literature, since Bloomsday reflects the global reach of James Joyce (who wrote Ulysses partly in the Austro-Hungarian Empire, in Trieste, 1914-15).
 Even Robert Burns' events on St Andrew's Day in January are starting to catch on, with Whisky and fiery poetry.